 De’Longhi has opted for a stainless steel boiler instead of aluminum which is often found in inexpensive espresso machine models.
 The stainless steel, however, provides a more stable temperature for pulling more consistent espresso shots.

-Plus, the 15 bar pump system brews rich tasting espresso coffee thanks to the quality and consistency of the pressure.
-Although it should be noted that this isn’t enough pressure for extremely finely ground coffee.
+Plus, the 15 bar pump system brews rich-tasting espresso coffee thanks to the quality and consistency of the pressure.
+However it should be noted that this isn’t enough pressure for extremely finely ground coffee.
 If you go too fine, you may cause the machine to clog.
 Unfortunately, if you’re looking for that kind of performance, you need to fork out quite a lot more money.

 Overall, the De’Longhi EC155 looks and feels well put together.
 The big benefit of an espresso maker that hasn’t changed much in 15 years is that they’ve had 15 years to ensure everything works well and lasts.